Spotted Spurge: identify it, treat it, keep it out

 - Reddish, often hairy stems hugging the soil surface

-Not sure this is your weed?
-Snap a photo and our AI will identify the problem with treatments matched to your grass type.
+Not sure this is spotted spurge?
+Snap a photo and our AI will identify the weed with treatments matched to your grass type.

 Prevention (pre-emergent)